 Who or what does the Coalition target?

-The Coalition tackles the need for digital skills at all levels:
+The Coalition tackles the need for digital skills of four broad groups:

 - Digital skills for all – developing digital skills to enable all citizens to be active in our digital society

 - Digital skills for the labour force – developing digital skills for the digital economy, e.g. upskilling and reskilling workers, jobseekers; actions on career advice and guidance